 - 3 subjects studied at Standard Level (SL)

 - One subject must be chosen from Groups 1 to 5

 - Must enter: Theory of Knowledge, Extended Essay, CAS (Creativity Activity Service)

 - At least 1 subject studied at Higher Level (HL)

-- At least 2 subjects studied at Standard Level (SL) and at least 1 subject studied at Higher Level (HL)
+- 4 subjects studied at Standard Level (SL) and at least 1 subject studied at Higher Level (HL)

 - Two languages must be chosen from Groups 1 and 2

 Students undertaking the Hanova Diploma option are still expected to attend TOK, Extended Essay and CAS lessons and meetings in Years 12 and 13.
 They must complete a ‘TOK Exhibition’, a 2500 word ‘Extended Essay’ and must have completed CAS ‘experiences’ and/or ‘projects’ that fulfill all the CAS Learning Outcomes.

 Once they have successfully met these requirements, they do not have to continue classes and/or meetings in these ‘core components’.

 Based upon their interests and/or needs, a Hanova Diploma student may wish to be formally entered for one or more of the IB DP ‘core components’.